Any future recruitments campaigns will be added to this page in due course.

 Applicants for the Degree Holder Entry Programme (DHEP) must hold a degree in any subject to be able to apply.

-Applicants for the Pre-join Degree in Professional Policing (PPD) must have attained or be working towards the Degree in Professional Policing with a graduation date in 2022 to apply.
+Applicants for the Pre-join Degree in Professional Policing (PPD) must have attained or be working towards an Honours Degree in Professional Policing with a graduation date in 2022 to apply.

-Applicants will need to provide proof of their qualifications.
+Applicants will need to provide proof of their qualifications as part of the application process.

 You must be a British citizen, an EC/EEA national, Switzerland citizen or a Commonwealth citizen or foreign national with no restrictions on your stay in the United Kingdom.
 As we need a minimum of five year's residential history to be able to complete background checks, foreign nationals and UK citizens who have lived abroad may have to wait some time for security and vetting clearance.
 You must have been resident in the UK for at least 3 years with no breaks of longer than 3 months during this time immediately before applying.